About Multi-fact Relationship Data Models

 Relatedness warning dialog

 When unrelated fields are used together in a viz, Tableau shows a warning dialog to let you know that the fields aren't related.
-This message appears each time you add an unrelated field to remind you to validate using unrelated fields in your analysis.
-The warning message doesn't prevent you from proceeding but it can help avoid potential performance issues.
-For example, using unrelated fields with high cardinality can result in cross joins that impact performance in the workbook.
+This warning appears each time you add an unrelated field to prevent accidental cross joins that might impact performance.

 the relatedness warning dialog showing a warning for unrelated dimensions

-If multiple fields are being added or are already present in the view, Details area appears in the dialog.
+When multiple fields are being added or are already present in the view, the Details area appears in the dialog.
 Expand it to see more information about the relatedness of all the fields in use and identify where the unrelatedness issue is coming from.

 the relatedness warning dialog with a message for both unrelated dimensions and measures, and with the Details area expanded